CreditCredit...Adriana Zehbrauskas for The New York Times

 Mr. Trump’s embrace of events like U.F.C. fights and football games — both brimming with machismo — has been endlessly documented, and was viewed during the campaign as part of a broader effort to appeal to young men.

-The public support of Mr. Trump’s moves from prominent athletes came after he had trailed his opponent, Vice President Kamala Harris, in terms of big-name celebrity endorsements.
+The public display of Mr. Trump’s moves from prominent athletes came after he had trailed his opponent, Vice President Kamala Harris, in terms of big-name celebrity endorsements.
 His resounding victory on Nov.
 5, however, has resulted in an increasing trickle of congratulations from famous people — a diverse cohort including the likes of Caitlyn Jenner and Sylvester Stallone.
-Mr. Jones and the N.F.L. players expanded that circle even more.
+Mr. Jones, Mr. Pulisic and the N.F.L. players expanded that circle even more.

 For the unacquainted, Mr. Trump’s gyrations are a far cry from the complexities of the moonwalk, the Macarena or the Electric Slide.
 Both simple and strangely hypnotic, Mr. Trump’s wiggle incorporates the kind of stiff swivel often employed by arrhythmic wedding guests or awkward, one-too-many conventioneers.
 In the bent elbows and fist pumps, there’s a certain slowed-down homage to Frank the Tank — Will Ferrell’s boozy character in the 2003 movie “Old School” — while the corresponding hip action makes it a dance that is simultaneously wrong for most music, and perhaps barely passable for all.